Anmol-Singh-Jaggi/File-Shredder/README.md

 - Renames files to random strings before shredding them.
 - Changes the creation time of the files before shredding.
-- Asks for confirmation before shreddding a file.
+- Asks for confirmation before shredding a file.
 - Creates a log entry for every file being shredded.

 **Caution - Files once shred cannot be recovered !!**